-Metberry Gulch 4x4 Road is a 9.3 mile moderately trafficked out and back trail located near Lake George, CO that features beautiful wild flowers and is rated as moderate.
+Metberry Gulch 4x4 Road is a 9.3 mile moderately trafficked out and back trail located near Lake George, Colorado that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail.

 off road driving